tabarra/txAdmin/dev_notes.md

 - [ ] check why scheduled restarts are not kicking players
 - [ ] make `fxRunner.srvCmd()` itself perform the escaping
 - [ ] replace `clone` with `lodash/clonedeep` and check the places where I'm doing `Object.assign()` for shallow clones
-- [ ] try again the upgrade to Discord.js v12
 - [ ] add `<fivem://connect/xxxxx>` to `/status` by getting `web_baseUrl` maybe from the heartbeat
 - [ ] add ban server-side ban cache (last 500 bans?), updated on every ban change
 - [ ] add a commend system?